dobzacode/arozvit/README.md

 - **Expo**: Supporting mobile interactions with Expo, allowing plant care management on the go.
 - **tRPC**: Implementing type-safe and efficient API interactions with tRPC for reliable client-server communication.
 - **S3 Integration**: Securely storing plant images with S3, providing an organized gallery for plant monitoring.
+- **Turborepo**: Managing and coordinating the monorepo structure with Turborepo, optimizing workflows and build times for efficient development across the application.

 ## Author